-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Successor Agency's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Successor Agency's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the County's internal control or on compliance over the Successor Agency's financial reporting.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the County's internal control and compliance over the Successor Agency's financial reporting.
 Accordingly, this communication is not suitable for any other purpose.